 Heart arrhythmias are defined as a potentially life-threatening irregular heart beat or rhythm.
+We see a number of patients looking for a chiropractor in Kingwood TX who suffer from this issue.
 Heart rhythm problems (arrhythmias) occur when there is a malfunction in the electrical impulses within the heart which coordinate how it beats.
 As a result, the heart beats too fast, too slowly, or irregularly.
 The most common type of a heart arrhythmia is an atrial fibrillation.
 It is estimated that 11-58% of the population experience heart arrhythmias.
 This study evaluated the health of the cervical spine and its relationship with cardiac arrhythmias.
 The findings were very interesting and as follows:

 - The objective of this study was to investigate the association between cervical spondylosis and arrhythmia, which has never been reported before.